 Yes, ICC themes & perspective courses need to be completed outside of one major.
 Courses from a second major can be used to meet themes & perspective requirements.
-Please contact one of the professional advisors in the Academic Advising Center in Rothschild Place, firstname.lastname@example.org, or the Director of the ICC at email@example.com if you have specific questions on how to meet ICC requirements with a double major or dual degree.
+Please contact your faculty advisor(s), or the Director of the ICC at email@example.com if you have specific questions on how to meet ICC requirements with a double major or dual degree.

 Students need to pass ICC designated courses for them to count towards the ICC requirements.
 A passing grade can be met with a letter grade above a D- or with an S. Students can request the S/D/F option for ICC themes & perspective courses and attribute courses outside the major.
 Please refer to the catalog for additional information about the S/D/F options.

 Study abroad courses may be applied to ICC requirements, including themes & perspective requirements.
 Before traveling complete the CCR study abroad petition, https://www.ithaca.edu/icc/docs/ResourceStudents/SApetition/.
-Please work with the Academic Advising Center or the Director of the ICC for help with the study abroad form.
+Please work with the ICC Director or Coordinator of the ICC for help with the study abroad form.
 Courses taken at the London Center, ICNYC, and LA programs are not considered study abroad courses and must have ICC designation in order to apply them to ICC requirements.
 Specific information for study abroad can be found on the ICC webpage, under the tab “Resources for Students” and section titled “Are you planning to study abroad?”

 To register for your ICC theme, complete the appropriate form available in IC Workflow.
 (Incoming students will be able to select their ICC theme during or after orientation.)